ciasia/CrestronToolboxSIMPLDebuggerLogParser/README.md

-# CrestronToolboxLogParser
+# CrestronLogParser
-C# program that reads in a Crestron Toolbox SIMPL Debugger Log file and filters the results.
+C# program that reads in a Crestron Log file and filters the results.

 ## Synopsis

-This program will read a Crestron Toolbox SIMPL Debugger log file and display it, you will also have the option to hide signals, the timestamp and other unwanted info.
+This program will read a Crestron log file and display it, you will also have the option to hide the timestamp and other unwanted info.

 ## Motivation

-This was originally created to help my own module to parse a Cisco SX-80 codec addressbook by taking a log of a conversation between a Cisco SX-80 and the bug ridden Crestron module for it.

-I needed to look at a log file and hide all of the signals that I don't care about.
+This was originally created to filter a log file to only show user generated entries created by a SIMPL program using "User event logger" symbols.

 ## Installation